BetonQuest/BetonQuest/docs/07-Events-List.md

 ## Potion Effect: `effect`

 Adds a specified potion effect to player.
 First argument is potion type.
 You can find all available types [here](https://hub.spigotmc.org/javadocs/bukkit/org/bukkit/potion/PotionEffectType.html).
 Second is integer defining how long the effect will last in seconds.
 Third argument, also integer, defines level of the effect (1 means first level).
-You can also add `--ambient` parameter to make potion particles appear more invisible (just like beacon effects).
+Add a parameter `ambient` to make potion particles appear more invisible (just like beacon effects).
+To hide particles add a parameter `hidden`.
+To enable an icon for the effect add `icon`.

+**Example**; `effect BLINDNESS ambient icon`

 ## Remove Potion Effect: `deleffect`